 We all have experienced heart palpitations at some point in our lives.
 Caused by extreme emotions such as stress, fear, and even happiness, heart palpitations are not uncommon at all.
 They are rarely a sign of a more serious health issue, although that may be the case as well.
 Also, GERD palpitations are not uncommon.
-Their both combination is another common health issue – GERD.
+Their combination is another common health issue – GERD.

 GERD stands for gastroesophageal reflux disease.
 A condition that causes acid and other stomach contents to move up the esophagus.

-Now, although GERD does not directly cause heart palpitations, certain factors contribute to both its and the occurrence of the heart palpitations at the same time.
+Now, although GERD does not directly cause heart palpitations, certain factors contribute to both its and the occurrence of heart palpitations at the same time.
 GERD can also be easily mistaken for heart palpitations, and here is why.

 5 Ways in Which GERD and Heart Palpitations Can Be Linked